https://www.totraveltoo.com/

 Wildlife safaris are available along with basic wildlife bungalows where you can stay the night to experience authentic forest nightlife.
 Camping is also allowed in designated places.
 The beach section of the park that was devastated by the 2004 tsunami is open for public strolls.

 The choicest way to get there is by hiring a taxi or taking a bus from Colombo.
-Average distance is 240km.
+The average distance is 240km.

-For a 2 day, inclusive safari to Yala National Park
+Click here to book your 2 days, inclusive safari to Yala National Park

 Bentota